 Think about it.

-There is pressure in the social media industry to just push things out as quickly as possible –> You’re running a million miles an hour, trying to get three different posts up on different platforms before your 9 AM meeting with your team that you’re responsible for running, you still have messages to check on your phone, you have a few RTs to get in before they completely leave your Twitter feed, and someone Tweets you that they need help with something about your brand.
+There is pressure in the social media industry to push things out as quickly as possible –> You’re running a million miles an hour, trying to get three different posts up on various platforms before your 9 AM meeting with your team that you’re responsible for running, you still have messages to check on your phone, you have a few RTs to get in before they altogether leave your Twitter feed, and someone Tweets you that they need help with something about your brand.
 Do you respond as quickly as possible so you can still make your 9 AM, or do you take the time to add some personality and ‘niceness’ to your reply?

 It’s okay if you answered ‘quickly as possible.’
 It’s more common than you think.
-However, when you actually take the time to think about the other person who took time out of their hectic morning to Tweet your brand, sitting on the other side of their phone/computer waiting for you to respond, wouldn’t you much rather send them a personalized, friendly respond instead of bare bones?
+However, when you take the time to think about the other person who took time out of their hectic morning to Tweet your brand, sitting on the other side of their phone/computer waiting for you to respond, wouldn’t you much rather send them a personalized, friendly respond instead of bare bones?

 – Marji J. Sherman